 The two mobsters leaning against the office building wall next to Barney's jumped out and quickly approached John and Ronnie.
 Drawing Glock 50 guns from their jackets, the laser beams danced on the Merricks’ clothing.

-"Oh my God," cried Ronnie.

 "John Merrick," Lukas said, "Your son intruded in our business.
 Now, you and your daughter are going to pay the price.
 Never interfere with Albanian business."

 "Look, she has nothing to do with this.
 Let her go!"